 - It creates authenticity.

-- It displays your true emotions and reactions. [body language]
+- It displays your genuine emotions and reactions. [body language]

 - It conveys a more powerful message.